-The San Francisco Symphony has grown in stature and acclaim under such distinguished music directors as Henry Hadley, Alfred Hertz, the legendary Pierre Monteux, Josef Krips, Seiji Ozawa, Edo de Waart and Herbert Blomstedt.
-Current Music Director Michael Tilson Thomas assumed the post in 1995.
-Together, he and the San Francisco Symphony have formed a musical partnership hailed as “one of the most inspiring and adventurous in the country.”
-Michael Tilson Thomas (MTT) celebrated his 20th season as Music Director of the San Francisco Symphony’s history, and the longest-tenured music director at any major American orchestra, and has surpassed Pierre Monteux as the longest-tenured San Francisco Symphony Music Director.
-Tilson Thomas and the Orchestra have also been praised by the critics for their musicianship, for their innovative programming, for bringing the works of American composers to the fore, and for bringing new audiences into Davies Symphony Hall.
+The San Francisco Symphony has grown in stature and acclaim under a succession of such distinguished music directors as Henry Hadley, Alfred Hertz, the legendary Pierre Monteux, Josef Krips, Seiji Ozawa, Edo de Waart, and Herbert Blomstedt.
+Current Music Director Michael Tilson Thomas (MTT) assumed the post in 1995.
+Together, he and the San Francisco Symphony have formed a musical partnership hailed as “one of the most inspiring and successful in the country.”
+Now in his 23rd season, MTT is the longest-serving music director in the San Francisco Symphony’s history, and the longest-tenured music director at any major American orchestra.
+Tilson Thomas and the Orchestra have been praised by the critics for their musicianship, for their innovative programming, for bringing the works of American composers to the fore, and for bringing new audiences into Davies Symphony Hall.

 The San Francisco Symphony has toured extensively to Europe, Asia and throughout the United States.
 It has won some of the world’s most prestigious recording awards, including fifteen Grammy Awards, Japan’s Record Academy Award, France’s Grand Prix du Disque, Germany’s ECHO Klassik, Britain’s Gramophone Award, and International Music Critic’s Awards (ICMA.)

 With the launch of the San Francisco Symphony’s own SFS Media label in 2001, Michael Tilson Thomas and the Orchestra recorded all of Mahler’s symphonies and songs for voice and orchestra.
 SFS Media records and releases audio and visual material reflecting the Orchestra and Michael Tilson Thomas’ commitment to showcasing music by maverick composers as well as core classical masterworks.
-With a slate of recordings and releases of music by Harrison, Cowell, Varèse, Bernstein, Beethoven, Ives and Copland, the Orchestra’s recordings continue to reflect the broad range of programming that has been a hallmark of the MTT/SFS partnership.
+With a slate of recordings and releases of music by Harrison, Cowell, Varese, Bernstein, Beethoven, Ives and Copland, the Orchestra’s recordings continue to reflect the broad range of programming that has been a hallmark of the MTT/SFS partnership.
 In the 2017–2018 season, SFS Media released its first digital-only album with Alan Berg’s Three Pieces for Orchestra, as well a premium edition two-disc recording of the complete symphonies of Robert Schumann.